Skreczko/enrich-csv-files/README.md

 ```

 ## Tests
+> Info: Use development mode

 To run tests, use the following command:
 ```shell
 docker-compose -f docker-compose.dev.yml exec django pytest
 ```

 ## Code Coverage Check in CI/CD
+> Info: Use development mode

 To execute the coverage check locally, run:

 ```shell